 Started as an academic project is now the biggest Open Source media player in the world.
 But VLC out there is not just a media player.
-It has far more features you can ever imagine.
-You can convert media files format, can take the snapshot, add watermark and record screen and much more.
+It has far more features than you can ever imagine.
+You can convert media files format, can take the snapshot, add watermark and record screen, and much more.

 To go through the number of hidden features VLC has could fill an entire wiki (which it does).
 So instead of you reading through the incredibly technical wiki, we have gathered the 13 best VLC tricks and Hacks you may not know.